oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 A key aspect of making our work reproducible is to have sufficient documentation.
 A part of this is having a good README, which allows users discovering your code in the future to have a good overview of the project.
 As with the directory structure, I like to follow a consistent format for my README files.
 In particular, I make sure to record the following information:

--   a brief **description of the project**: context, overall aim, some key information about the experiment and the analyses intended/performed.
+-   a brief **description of the project**: context, overall aim, some key information about the experiment and the analyses intended/performed

--   a list of **key contributors** and their roles, as bullet points.
+-   a list of **key contributors** and their roles, as bullet points

--   information about the **input data** (where it is stored), who provided it, what it contains.
+-   information about the **input data** (where it is stored), who provided it, what it contains

--   what **analyses** were performed, and which files were generated as a result (e.g. cleaned version of the data).
+-   what **analyses** were performed, and which files were generated as a result (e.g. cleaned version of the data)

--   a list of the **key folders and files**.
+-   a list of the **key folders and files**

--   which sets of commands to run if you want to **reproduce the analysis**.
+-   which sets of commands to run if you want to **reproduce the analysis**

 For example, the README file for this project will look something like: